 The City of Woodland is responsible for providing safe, high-quality, reliable water to residential, commercial, and industrial users.
-The City is proposing to increase water utility revenues by adjusting water rates over a five-year period.
+On January 4, 2022, the City Council approved increasing water utility revenues by adjusting water and wastewater (sewer) rates over a five-year period with Ordinance 1679.
+This will cover the years 2022 to 2026 with the first rate adjustment taking place in January 2022.
 Revenues will be used to ensure the City can meet State and Federal water quality laws, and construct, repair, maintain and properly operate water supply infrastructure.

 City Will Improve Water Quality, Comply with State and Federal Law, & Make Repairs

-The City of Woodland is responsible for providing safe, high-quality, reliable water to residential, commercial, and industrial users.
-A professional, third-party review of water utility costs showed that the water utility needs 5.5% more revenue each year over a five year period, 2017 to 2021, to:
+A professional, third-party review of water utility costs showed that water and wastewater utilities will need rate revenue increases each year over a five year period, 2022 to 2026, to:

 - Comply with State and Federal Water Quality law

 - Improve Water Supply Reliability

 - Repair, Maintain, and Properly Operate Water Supply Infrastructure